ooples/pine_script_docs/source/essential/Tables.rst

 Two modes are available to determine the width/height of table cells:

-- An automatic mode calculates the width/height of cells in a column/row using the widest/highest text in them.
+- A default automatic mode calculates the width/height of cells in a column/row using the widest/highest text in them.
 - An explicit mode allows programmers to define the width/height of cells using a percentage of the indicator's available x/y space.

 Displayed table contents always represent the last state of the table, as it was drawn on the script's last execution, on the dataset's last bar.